Skip to main content

 IAM on Anyscale

-When you deploy an Anyscale cloud to a cloud provider to use virtual machines or a managed Kubernetes service, you configure a collection of indentity and access management (IAM) roles and settings to create trust relationships between the Anyscale control plane and your cloud provider account.
+When you deploy an Anyscale cloud, you configure identity and access management (IAM) roles and settings that govern how Anyscale manages infrastructure and how your workloads access resources in your cloud provider account.

-Each cloud provider uses different model and terminology for IAM.
-The following table provides a brief overview of the terminology and concepts used by AWS and Google Cloud:
+Each cloud provider uses different terminology for IAM.
+The following table provides an overview:

 How does Anyscale use IAM?

-When you deploy a job, service, or workspace, Anyscale uses the following IAM roles:
+When you deploy a job, service, or workspace, Anyscale uses two categories of IAM:

 Anyscale provides the following options for altering the permissions available to developers and applications running on Ray clusters:

-When you deploy an Anyscale cloud to AWS or Google Cloud, you configure a trust relationship between your cloud provider account and the Anyscale AWS account that allows the Anyscale control plane to deploy and configure infrastructure using an IAM role in your cloud provider account.
-The specific details of this role vary by cloud and features your admin enables.
+For virtual machine deployments on AWS and Google Cloud, you configure a trust relationship between your cloud provider account and the Anyscale control plane.
+This trust relationship allows the Anyscale control plane to assume an IAM role in your cloud provider account and directly manage infrastructure.

-Anyscale uses this role to perform actions such as deploying Ray clusters and storing artifacts in your cloud object storage.
-When you deploy a workspace, service, or job, Anyscale attaches a default cluster IAM role with more resticted permissions.
+The Anyscale control plane uses this role to perform actions such as launching virtual machines and storing artifacts in your cloud object storage.
+When deploying a workspace, service, or job, Anyscale attaches a separate cluster IAM role with more restricted permissions.
 See Default role for Ray clusters.

 important

-Your control plane IAM role must have permissions to attach IAM roles to your virtual machines.
+Your cross-account IAM role must have permissions to attach IAM roles to your virtual machines.

 Whether you use anyscale cloud setup or anyscale cloud register, you can customize some permissions in this role after deploying your cloud.
 Disabling default configurations might remove some Anyscale features.
-For assistance restricting default IAM permissions used by the control plane, contact Anyscale support.
+For assistance restricting default IAM permissions, contact Anyscale support.

 Default role for Ray clusters